 - Supervision training - 2005

-- I am an Accredited Member of the National Counselling Society (MNCS (Acc.)
+- Accredited Member of the National Counselling Society (MNCS (Acc.)

-- I am a member of the British Association of Counselling and Psychotherapy
+- Member of the British Association of Counselling and Psychotherapy

 Accredited register membership